delmic/odemis/doc/develop/acq.rst

       This is a special SEM stream which automatically first aligns with the CCD (using spot alignment) every time the stage position changes.

       Alignment correction can either be done via beam shift (=translation), or by just updating the image position.

     - **SpotSEMStream(LiveStream):**

       Stream which forces the SEM to be in spot mode when active.
+It has a ``.roi`` to select the position of the spot (as a ratio of the field of view).
+      It is used by the Odemis GUI to allow the user to move the e-beam spot.

+    - **SpotScannerStream(LiveStream):**

+      Stream which forces a scanner (eg, on a confocal microscope) to spot mode, when active.
+      It has the same behaviour as SpotSEMStream.

     - **ScannedRemoteTCStream(LiveStream):**

-      Stream used to run a FLIM acquisition.
-Requires a time correlator to operate.
+      Stream used to run a Fluorescence-Lifetime Imaging Microscopy (FLIM) acquisition.
+      Requires a confocal microscope and a time correlator to operate.

       Works in coordination with a helper stream (ScannedTCSettingsStream) which is used to set up the measurement.

     - **CameraStream(LiveStream):**